arabellaknowles/bank-techtest/README.md

 ```
 > require './lib/account.rb'
 ```
-2) To create a new account:
+2) To create a new account, run:
 ```
 > new_account = Account.new
 ```